- Penn State

 There is one overriding reason Penn State consistently ranks among the best tailgating colleges in the country.
 And that reason is not the quality of our burgers or the winning record of our team.
 It’s the camaraderie and spirit of our fans, the happy sea of blue and white that blankets the fields surrounding Beaver Stadium on game day with its good cheer and great food.

 Luckily, anyone can contribute to that magic – all you technically need is a parking pass (or a friend with one) and a smile.
 But if you really want to nail tailgating in Happy Valley, read on for the inside scoop on where and how to pre-game like a pro.
-To get the most out of your tailgating experience request our visitor’s guide or sign-up for our e-newsletter.

 Where can I set up my tailgate?

 State College swells with 107,000+ on game day, and while it’s just fine to have happies in your hotel room or rental house before heading to the game, there are a few main places Penn Staters will be throwing down tailgates and putting up tents.

 Overnight RV Lot (ORV): Insiders say layout changes made before the 2017 season decreased the number of spaces in this lot from 900 to 450.
 ORV is a premium piece of real estate on home game weekends these days.
 The advantage obviously is proximity to the stadium and with the lots opening early for RV’s it is a great chance to stop into our visitor center just across Park Avenue.